edyan/neuralyzer/README.md

 ```

-### Generate the configuration
+### Generate the configuration automatically
+Neuralyzer is able to read a database and generate the configuration for you.
-The main command is config:generate that accepts the following options:
+The command `config:generate` accepts the following options:
 ```
 Options:
   -D, --driver=DRIVER              Driver (check Doctrine documentation to have the list) [default: "pdo_mysql"]